econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \end{align}
 the flow of utility that the consumer receives includes both their utility from consumption *and* the pleasure they take from the thought that, if they pass away before next period (which happens with probability $\cancel{\Alive}$), their assets will pass to their heirs.

-%% MNW: Cancel notation isn't rendering properly, so this shows up as L = (1-L).

 The consumer's new value function is therefore just
 \begin{align}
     {\vFunc}_{t}({\mNrm}_{t}) & = \max_{\cNrm_{t}} ~ \overbrace{\uFunc(\cNrm_{t})}^{\text{present}}+\overbrace{\underbrace{\Alive_{t+1}\mathfrak{v}(\aNrm_{t})}_{\text{live}} + \underbrace{\cancel{\Alive}_{t+1}\bqstNrm({\aNrm}_{t})}_{\text{die}}